 Your surgeon will need to use a graft (piece of tissue) to cover the hole.

 Your surgeon will place the graft through a cut made either in front of or behind your ear, or inside your ear canal.
-They will lift your eardrum and place the graft underneath it and support it with a dissolving sponge.
+They will usually lift your eardrum, place the graft underneath and support it with a dissolving sponge.
 They will put your eardrum back.